-HUD, or its authorized contractor(s), has the right to inspect the units and the entire property to ensure that the property is being well maintained.
-These inspections assure HUD that owner/agents and their representatives are fulfilling their obligations under the regulatory agreements and/or subsidy contracts and that residents are provided with decent, safe, and sanitary housing.
+TDHCA and HUD, or its authorized contractor(s), have the right to inspect the units and the entire property to ensure that the property is being well maintained.
+These inspections assure HUD/TDHCA that owner/agents and their representatives are fulfilling their obligations under the regulatory agreements and/or subsidy contracts and that residents are provided with decent, safe, and sanitary housing.